KE4JCD - Amateur Radio

 Before Friendster, Myspace, Facebook, Instagram or Twitter.
-CB Radio was the original social media network people used in the United States and other parts of the world.
-People would give smoky reports, traffic and weather advisories, give directions, cut up and men love to report about the fine-looking beavers; especially if the ladies were driving convertibles and the men jokingly claim to be driving by to check out the ladies' seat-covers; LoL!
+CB Radio was the original social media network people used throughout the United States and other parts of the world.
+People would give smoky reports, traffic and weather advisories, give directions, cut up and men loved to report about the fine-looking beavers; especially if the ladies were driving convertibles and the men jokingly claim to be driving by to check out the lady's seat-covers; LoL!
 I and Tutti Cowgirl were both hard-core CB Radio enthusiasts for years.
 Yep, back in the day, you rarely sew a car, truck or home without a CB Radio.
 We started when we were young and received our first CB Radio for our birthday.
 When we came home from school or work, we fired up the TV and our CB Radio; to chat the day and night away with our CB Radio friends from around the world!
 When we started into CB Radio, there were only 23 channels, and you needed an FCC license.
-The FCC allowed us to use our father's call-sign of KAVJ-1318, until we moved out on our 18th birthday, and got a plane of our own.
+The FCC allowed us to use our father's call-sign of KAVJ-1318.
+When we left home on our 18th birthday, and got a plane of our own.
 Then we had to get our own call-sign of KBMV-3443.
 Our CB handle was the Bookworm.
 People jokingly gave us our CB handle because we spent lots of time reading books and loved to talk about what we were reading.
 In the 70s, they went from 23 to 40 channels.
 The need for an FCC license ended on April 28, 1983.
 However, the CB Radio lost much of its appeal because of the development of mobile phones and the internet.
 Yep, when the Internet came along, we got rid of our antenna's, which were an eye-sore and sold out.
-Today, you still have a small number who use the CB Radio, and some tried Amateur Radio.
+Today, you still have a small number who use the CB Radio, and some have tried Amateur Radio.
 However, Amateur Radio is suffering the same fate because of the development of mobile phones and the internet.
 In time, both hobbies will fade away into history as more people fall in love with the Internet.